 Something has reminded me of the time we discovered the cool colors that are produced if you brought a magnet close to a TV screen.
-This wouldn’t work on a modern flat screen LCD TV but the old big box picture tube types it did.
-The magnet made rainbow types of discolorations around it when the television was turned on.
-Eventually the screen got messed up and it didn’t go away.
-We tried turning it off and back on and then unplugging it and plugging it back in but the slight discoloration was still there.
+This wouldn’t work on a modern flat screen LCD TV, but the big old box picture tube types it did.
+The magnet made rainbow types of discolorations around it with the television powered on.
+Eventually, the screen got messed up, and it didn’t go away.
+We tried turning it off and back on and then unplugging it and plugging it back in, but the slight discoloration was still there.

-Luckily for our asses it the color distortions went away after it was turned off for a while.
-Man my dad was pissed off.
-It wasn’t like we could afford to go buy a new TV, that one had been given to us when someone else got a new one.
-It was a nice console TV but a hand me down one from a neighbor.
+Luckily, for our asses, the color distortions went away after it was turned off for a while.
+Man, my dad was pissed off.
+It wasn’t like we could afford to go buy a new TV, that one that was given to us when someone else got a new one.
+It was a nice console TV, but a hand me down one from a neighbor.